-There is no better way to get dinner ready fast than to bring home a rotisserie chicken from the store.
+There is no better way to get dinner ready fast than to bring a rotisserie chicken home from the store.
 Present a rotisserie chicken whole and hot on the dinner table with some rice or skinny mashed potatoes and vegetables and dinner is done.
 Or, serve your rotisserie chicken cold with bagged salad greens and low-fat dressing.
-You can also slice it, chop it, dice it or shred it to make all manner of fillings and toppings for a variety of dishes such as enchiladas.
+You can also slice, chop, dice, or shred it to make fillings and toppings for a variety of dishes such as enchiladas.

-Grabbing one at the market is a win for the busy cook.
-But there are a few things to keep in mind once you bring it home.
+Overall, grabbing a chicken at the market is a win for the busy cook.
+There are a few things to keep in mind once you bring it home.

-Like any other cooked poultry, there are rules to follow when handling and storing the meat.
-Follow these steps for safe eating.
+Like any other cooked poultry, there are rules to follow when handling and storing the meat:

 - Be sure the chicken is actually hot if you choose one from the heated section, or cold if you pick one up from the refrigerated section.
-Bacteria grow at temperatures between 40 F and 140 F.
+Bacteria grow at temperatures between 40 and 140 degrees Fahrenheit.

 - Make your rotisserie chicken the last item on your grocery list.
-That way it isn't sitting in your cart losing freshness while you do the rest of your shopping.
-And more importantly, bring the chicken straight home.
+Avoid letting it sit in your cart where it will lose freshness while you do the rest of your shopping.
+More importantly, bring the chicken straight home.

-- Eat it or refrigerate it within 2 hours, or within 1 hour on particularly hot days.
+- Eat or refrigerate it within 2 hours, or within 1 hour on a particularly hot day.

-- If you do choose to refrigerate a hot rotisserie chicken once you bring it home, remove the meat and store it in a shallow container or a plate so it can cool quickly.
+If you choose to refrigerate a hot rotisserie chicken once you bring it home, remove the meat and store it in a shallow container so it can cool quickly.
 When the chicken pieces are cool, cover the container or put the meat into sealable plastic bags until you’re ready to use the chicken.
 Use within 4 days or freeze the chicken pieces for up to 4 months.

-- The average rotisserie chicken yields about 3 to 3 1/2 cups of meat, 2/3 of which will be white meat.
-To keep your meals low fat, be sure to remove the skin.
-By all means, enjoy the leg and thigh meat--it’s still relatively lean and nutritious, too.
+The average rotisserie chicken yields about 3 to 3 1/2 cups of meat, 2/3 of which will be white meat.
+To keep your meals low fat, remove the skin.
+By all means, enjoy the leg and thigh meat—it’s still relatively lean and nutritious, too.

 Cutting up a small chicken is similar to carving a turkey.
-Follow these steps for a clean carve and to get the most meat off of the bone.
+Follow these steps for a clean carve and to ensure you get the most meat off of the bone: